andreicos1/Supreme-Court-Transcripts/README.md

 # Supreme-Court-Transcripts
-Text analysis of supreme court transcripts, from 1956 to 2018.
+Analysis of supreme court transcripts, from 1956 to 2018.
 Data originally from http://scdb.wustl.edu/, combined with wikipedia data and put together by Eric Wiener at https://github.com/EricWiener/supreme-court-cases, then uploaded as a SQL repository at https://www.dolthub.com/repositories/Liquidata/us-supreme-court-cases by reddit user timeshn.